 Singer songwriter Greg Laswell returns.
 A versatile artist, he sounds at home both with a guitar in simple folk pop arrangements while reveling in cinematic Americana, as well.
 Laswell is known for his single “Comes and Goes (In Waves)” and for numerous other singles featured on shows like Grey's Anatomy and True Blood.

-Hawktail craft a beautiful and evocative blend of roots music.
+Hawktail crafts a beautiful and evocative blend of roots music.
 Combining fiddle, guitar, string bass, and mandolin, they unearth deep emotions from the wood of each.
 With individual members performing with Crooked Still, Live from Here, and the Punch Brothers, Hawktail is a rare gathering of talent and a joy to hear.

 A creative and prolific songwriter, guitarist, and vocalist from Canada, Bruce Cockburn has been making and performing music for close to half a century.
 Though his music often circles back to blues and folk roots, it also incorporates gospel, reggae, and classic rock.
 He has a knack for distilling big picture spiritual revelations and personal experiences into memorable songs, earning him a spot among the best singer-songwriters of his generation.